fulldiveVR/FulldiveExtension.FullEmail/README.md

 ## Compatibility

-FairEmail requires at least Android 5 Lollipop.
+FullEmail requires at least Android 5 Lollipop.

 Individual message notifications are available on Android 7 Nougat and later only because earlier Android versions do not support notification grouping.